AdobeDocs/uxp-premiere-pro-samples/README.md

 - Then fix import with ```npm run fix-imports```
 - Panel is now built in the "build-html" directory

 *You will see errors after the build command.
 That doesn't mean the build failed - we are working actively on providing better type definition files to avoid triggering those errors.
-Please do not run build command along with fix-imports command together for the same reason*
+Please only run fix-imports command after build command for the same reason*

 ## How to launch the test panel